Regulus343/SolidSite/readme.md

 SolidSite
 =========

-A composer package that assigns section name and titles to controller functions and simplifies creation of breadcrumb trails and is useful for other components that require page identifying information such as menus that highlight the current location.
+**A Laravel 5 composer package that assigns section names & titles to pages, simplifies creation of breadcrumb trails, and is useful for other components that require page identifying information such as menus that highlight the current location.**

+> **Note:** For Laravel 4, you may use <a href="https://github.com/Regulus343/SolidSite/tree/v0.5.2">version 0.5.2</a>.

 - [Installation](#installation)
 - [Setting Sections, Sub Sections, and Titles](#setting-identifiers)